 Andy Warhol - Ingrid Bergman F.S.
 II 313 jpg

-Ingrid Bergman, Herself by Andy Warhol out of frame
+Ingrid Bergman, Herself outside of the frame

 Andy Warhol Ingrid Bergman, Herself 313 screenprint framed and hanging on the wall.